meet the artist: rob pearson

 I've never led so many young performers all working together with me at once. it was fabulous, ground breaking, inspiring and nervewracking all at the same time, I loved every minute of it!

-I've been working online lots and learning new things about Zoom, Team Viewer and Facetime and getting to grips with more ways to communicate and share files and content with other people also in lockdown.
+I've been working online lots and learning new things about Zoom, Team Viewer and Facetime and getting to grips with more ways to communicate and share files and content with other people virtually.

-For darts at Home, Rob has been working on a new project called ‘Sound Seekers’.
-He’ll be setting lots of different challenges relating to sounds that happen around you.
+For darts at Home, Rob worked on a new project called ‘Sound Seekers‘.
+He set lots of different challenges relating to sounds that happen around you.
 These sounds and noises could be naturally occurring ones that happen around your home, in your garden or in and around the classroom if you are already back in school.
-He’ll want you to have a go at recording sounds if you are able and have a mobile phone, computer or iPad and also create a log book of your sounds too!
-Watch this space for more details coming soon…